InceptionTime: Finding AlexNet for Time Series Classification: Architectural Hyperparameter study

 \section{Architectural Hyperparameter study}

 In this section, we will further investigate the hyperparameters of our deep learning architecture and the characteristics of the Inception module in order to provide insight for practitioners looking at optimizing neural networks for TSC.
 First, we start by investigating the batch size hyperparameter, since this will greatly influence training time of all of our models.
 Then we investigate the effectiveness of residual and bottleneck connections, both of which are present in \ourmethod{}.
 After this we will experiment on model depth, filter length, and number of filters.
-In all experiments the default values for \ourmethod{} are: batch size 64; depth 6; filter length 40; and, number of filters 32.
+In all experiments the default values for \ourmethod{} are: batch size 64; bottleneck size 32; depth 6; filter length \{10,20,40\}; and, number of filters 32. \revisionn{Finally, since the train/test split (provided in the archive) does not help in estimating the generalization ability of our approach, we have conducted a sensitivity analysis that evaluates the second best value for each of the network's hyperparameters (see subsection~\ref{sens}).}